mobra66/SC407-I2C-example/README.md

 Load the .PAS-file into Turbo Pascal and just run it.

 The test program starts by reading the buttons 8 times, which is just enough to test press all buttons.
 Hold down one button on the SC407 and then press ENTER.
 Repeat.
+Note that the buttons read 0 (low) when pressed, otherwise 1 (high).
-After the test reads the program writes a counter 0..255 to the LEDs.
+After the test reads, the program writes a counter 0..255 to the LEDs.
 It is fast, so you mostly see flicker.
 You can modify the program and insert a small delay in the counter loop.

 There is no real error handling, the ACK/NACK response is read but not used.

 # Speed
 The program was measured using a simple USB logic analyzer and PulseView.
 The timing diagrams indicate that the speed is approximately 10 KHz.
 If you want higher performance you should probably implement the driver in Z80/Z180 assembler.
-Also, some optimization to the Pascal code is possible, but the structure right now is a more readable program, easier to learn from and understand the details of I2C.
+Also, some optimizations to the Pascal code are possible, but the structure right now is for a more readable program, easier to learn from (hopefully), and understand the details of I2C.